Church history can be a journey through doctrinal

 1566 - The first Jesuit to enter what is now the United States, Pedro Martinez, was clubbed

-to death by fearful Indians on the sands of Fort George Island, Florida
+to death by fearful indigenous people on the sands of Fort George Island, Florida.

 1567 - Missionaries Jeronimo da Cruz and Sebastiao da Canto, both Dominicans, arrived at